alexyorke/wave/README.md

 # wave
 Set your desktop picture to a new unsplash photo everyday.
 No dependencies.
+Works on Windows, Linux, and macOS.